 Overview

-The Artificial Intelligence, Law, and Technology LLM is an interdisciplinary master's program that trains graduates to meet the pressing needs of industries, governments, and other stakeholders.
+The Artificial Intelligence, Law, and Technology LLM is a specialist master's programme that provides rigorous training to graduates to meet the pressing needs of industries, governments, and other stakeholders.

-It addresses the growing demand for skilled professionals with a solid understanding of the evolving regulatory landscape on data governance, artificial intelligence, digital technologies, and platforms.
+It addresses the growing demand for skilled professionals well-versed in designing policy, and regulatory standards, as well as supporting legal and compliance practices in the field of data governance, artificial intelligence, as well as digital markets, and platforms.

-Our carefully selected compulsory, and wide choice of optional modules, explore the regulation of technologies, ranging from the protection of privacy in the age of AI, to intellectual property, big data and market competition and beyond.
-This allows you to tailor your programme to focus on your specialist area and career goals.
+Our carefully selected compulsory, and wide choice of optional modules, explore the regulation of technologies ranging from data protection and privacy in the age of AI, to intellectual property, big data and market competition, governance of digital platforms and beyond.
+The curriculum allows candidates to tailor studies to focus on their specialist area and career goals.

-With the growing significance of AI, data, and the digital economy, coupled with the increasing complexity of regulations, employers are seeking job candidates equipped with advanced, specialised training to stay updated with new technological regulatory landscapes.
+With the growing significance of AI, data, and the digital economy, coupled with the increasing complexity of regulations, employers are seeking professionals who can design regulatory and governance frameworks, apply legal standards with precision, assess regulatory and litigation risks, support compliance, as well as advise and represent a wide range of clients in the field.

-The Artificial Intelligence, Law, and Technology LLM positions you as a highly sought-after prospect for businesses, law firms, government bodies, and non-governmental organisations.
+The Artificial Intelligence, Law, and Technology LLM positions graduates as highly sought-after prospects for businesses, law firms, government bodies, and non-governmental organisations.

 You can explore our campus and facilities for yourself by taking our virtual tour.